 The purpose of radio access control is to prevent the data packets to collide with each other on the radio channel.
 This is particularly important in IP data transmission where the data packets are sent forward whenever there are any to be sent.
 In Ethernet there is a collision avoidance algorithm in use.
 However, it is strongly related to the fact that the network is built by using cables, i.e. all the stations can detect whether there is traffic on the line or not.
 Particular to the radio transmission is the presence of the so-called hidden terminals: the terminals, which are transmitting without every other terminal in the network to be able to detect that.
 The main purpose of the algorithm implemented in the RU is to provide a collision free operation also in the presence of hidden terminals.
-The algorithm is called CSMA/CA (Carrier Sense Multiple Access/Collision Avoidance) and is based on transmitting handshaking signals (RTS, CTS, ACK) between the stations.
+The algorithm is called CSMA/CA (Carrier Sense Multiple Access/Collision Avoidance) and is based on transmitting handshaking signals (RTS, CTS) between the stations.
 A pre-requisite for the algorithm to work is that each station in the network has an address and that there is a kind of routing table in use.
 The routing table tells each individual station which neighboring station to listen to and to which station to send data.

 There are a few settings in the RU that controls the operation of the collision avoidance algorithm.
 Those are set in the factory so that the algorithm should perform well at the field as such.
-However, to reach the optimum performance for a particular use case the following properties of the network should be considered
+However, to reach the optimum performance for a particular use case the following properties of the network should be considered.

 - Network topology: Are there only point-to-point connections in the network or are there one or more radio routers in use?
 If there are routers in the network, all the stations must remain silent for a while after each transmission, in order to give a possible radio router station a privilege to forward the message.
 By telling each of the RU that there are only point-to-point connections in the network, helps in saving this additional waiting time and thus increasing the data throughput.
 If the user application handles the data retransmission there is a fast mode setup which does not have the handshaking feature.
 It has the fastest data throughput but the tradeoff is that the data packets collide more often and the hidden terminal rejection feature is switched off.
 See chapter 7.6 for more information. - Retransmissions at the radio protocol level: There might be retransmissions at the higher protocol layers (e.g. TCP) irrespective of this setting.
 Normally, retransmissions at the radio protocol level should be on if the data goes through one or more radio routers or if the higher protocol layers do not include retransmissions. - Back-off counter: This defines the time how long a station must wait before starting a transmission in the case the radio channel is reserved.
 If the network is small, the back-off counter can be low because the probability of collisions is low.
 As the size of the network increases the back-off counter should be higher.
-The correct value should be found experimentally based on the number of stations and the amount of traffic. - Signal threshold: The limit value for the received signal strength, below which the received signal is interpreted as an external interferer or background noise.
+The correct value should be found experimentally based on the number of stations and the amount of traffic. - Signal threshold: QAM: Adjustable in the range of -80 ... -110 dBm.
+In Packet Routing mode, radio delays the TX for radio interface for 10ms if radio signal higher than the set Signal threshold trigger value is recognized.
+FSK: Adjustable in the range of -80 ... -127 dBm.
+Effects only to the CD line output in the serial communication mode.